cindy12-gao/3D-Mouse-Brain-neuron-projection-Mapping-Pipeline/README.md

 # 3D Mouse Brain Signal Mapping Pipeline

-This repository contains a pipeline for processing and analyzing 3D mouse brain signal data, including signal extraction, registration, and quantitative analysis.
+This repository contains a pipeline for processing and analyzing neuron projection of 3D mouse brain or half brain, including signal extraction, registration, and quantitative analysis.

 ## Pipeline Overview